embedded-office/canopen-stack/docs/_examples/quickstart.md

   :
 ```

-and the corresponding global variables for the runtime values of the clock object as global variables:
+We also need to create three global variables to hold the runtime values of the
+clock object:

 ```c
 uint32_t Obj2100_01_20 = 0;